DanteHealy/reader-to-leader/README.md

 ##### Edit Review Page

 The author or admin can also edit the review from the edit button on the book card.
+Only admin will have the option to add a buy link to the review.

 ![edit reviews](https://github.com/DanteHealy/reader-to-leader/blob/master/static/readme/images/12-edit-review.gif)